alexandrebk/algorithms/README.md

-# Divide and Conquer, Sorting and Searching, and Randomized Algorithms - Stanford University
+# Divide and Conquer, Sorting and Searching, and Randomized Algorithms

-The goal of those exercises is to translate some multiplication alogorithm into Ruby.
-Also to have a better understanding of those  alogorithm and how your computer is running.
+The goal of those exercises is to translate some complex algorithms into Ruby.
+Why ?
+To train yourselves and also to have a better understanding of those  alogorithm and how your computer is running.
 Most of exemples are coming from a online course from **Tim Roughgarden** on [Coursera](https://www.coursera.org/learn/algorithms-divide-conquer).

 To download the repo it's easy, open your Terminal copy those commands: